splunk/splunk-connect-for-syslog/docs/destinations.md

 ## BSD legacy destination (Non standard)

-Note: in many cases destinations incorrectly assert "syslog" support.
-IETF standards RFC5424, RFC5425, RFC6587 define the use of "syslog" as a network protocol.
-Often the actual configuration required is Legacy BSD syslog which is NOT a standard and was documented "historically" in RFC3164 see BSD Destination section.
+Note: in many cases, destinations incorrectly assert "syslog" support.
+Internet Engineering Task Force standards RFC5424, RFC5425, and RFC6587 define the use of "syslog" as a network protocol.
+Often the actual configuration required is Legacy BSD syslog which is not a standard and was documented in RFC3164.

 | Variable | Values        | Description |
 |----------|---------------|-------------|